katiana22/surrogate-overparameterization/README.md

 ______________________

 ### Contact
-For more information or questions please send us an email:
+For more information or questions please contact us at:
 kontolati@jhu.edu
 somdatta_goswami@brown.edu